 Behind the brown bag

-According to the U.S. Environmental Protection Agency, every child creates an average of 67 pounds of school lunch trash per year.
+According to one estimate from the U.S. Environmental Protection Agency, every child creates an average of 67 pounds of school lunch trash per year.
 That translates to more than 18,000 pounds of trash for an average elementary school – or 40,000 for a middle school each year.

 The EPA is helping to spread the word about waste-free lunches, providing online resources for schools and parents that want to learn more.